 When shopping for car insurance, one of the first questions that come up is: how much will this cost?
-Although it makes sense to worry about the cost of insurance, it’s important to know about the legitimate ways of lowering costs are, versus ways that will end up costing you more (of a headache) in the long run.
+Although it makes sense to worry about the cost of insurance, it’s important to know the legitimate ways of lowering costs versus ways that will end up costing you more (of a headache) in the long run.

 Advertisers often try to trick consumers by promising a simple way of reducing the price one pays for car insurance.
 The truth is that there really isn’t just one way of lowering your premium.
 To get the best rates possible, you’ll want to follow these suggestions.

 The first and most significant tip may seem obvious.
 It is by far the biggest way of keeping your insurance low.
 Avoid getting into accidents or getting traffic related tickets.
 Every instance reported to your car insurance increases your premiums.
 Subsequent violations will increase the cost exponentially.
 Know that no fault accidents can also result in increased premiums!
 Fortunately, there is a statute of limitations on how long these violations will count against your driving record.
 That’s why it’s important to be aware of any violations and when they’ll drop off your policy.

 Many of us become complacent with our current insurance carrier.
 We forget that rates might change, or there are new players on the block.
 We’ve all seen Flo the Progressive gal and the GEICO Gecko promising lower rates.
 Other major insurance carriers may offer better deals, especially if auto policies are combined with home policies.
 So, if you’re looking to save a buck, give a couple of insurance companies a call and see what they will offer you.